elsonwx/https_website_easy_install/README.md

 ### Notes

-- Nginx needs some permissions for your website directory,so it's better not to put your website under your $HOME directory.

-- This script will set a cron task to update the certificate on the 1st of every month,so you do not have to worry about the free certificate would be expired.
+- This script will set a cron task to update the certificate on the 01:01 am of the random day of every month,so you do not have to worry about the free certificate would be expired.

 - If you just want to generate a http website,you can download the `http_website_easy_install.bash` instead.